cathoderay/dbl/README.md

 # dbl

-Naive implementation of a log structured database inspired by "Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" book from Martin Kleppmann.
+Naive implementation of a log structured database inspired by "Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" book by Martin Kleppmann.

 ## Usage example (REPL)